-10 Refer to policies, program descriptions and Child Safety Practice Manual references listed in Appendix B for Child Safety Care Services as relevant to the types of services provided.
+11 As relevant to the type of being services provided, refer to policies, program descriptions and Child Safety Practice Manual references listed in Appendix B for Child Safety Care Services.

-11 As relevant to the services being provided, includes the Family and Child Connect (FACC) Service Model and Guidelines, the Intensive Family Support (IFS) Service Model and Guidelines and the Assessment and Service Connect Operational Policy Guidelines.
+12 As relevant to the services being provided, includes the Family and Child Connect (FACC) Service Model and Guidelines, the Intensive Family Support (IFS) Service Model and Guidelines and the Assessment and Service Connect Operational Policy Guidelines.